 There are many different SSL errors that can occur while browsing with or without proxies.
-It is an error which may appear when you try to establish a secure connection with a website's server.
+It's an error that can appear when you try to establish a secure connection with a website's server.

-There are a few different SSL errors and the most common ways to avoid them is making sure that your browser/tool/code is up to date.
-Using an outdated software may cause SSL version mismatches which will then eliminate the option to access a certain website.
-Also, make sure that your device is using correct time settings and has all the necessary security updates.
+The most common way to avoid SSL errors is to make sure that your browser/tool/code is up to date.
+Using outdated software may cause SSL version mismatches which will then eliminate the option to access a certain website.
+Also, make sure that your device is using the correct time settings and has all the necessary security updates.

 - If using Windows, try clearing SSL State.